John Tunnicliff: First visit to the colonies

 Accordingly, the following year he arrived in Philadelphia.
 Extensive tracts of public land had already been granted to individuals and companies by the English colonial government in the eastern part of the colony of New York, and Mr. Tunnicliff visited this portion of the state in search of land, with a view of making it a future home for his family.
 Proceeding westward from Albany, he at length reached Cherry Valley where he learned of the existence of a region of beautiful lakes and numerous mill-streams a few miles farther to the west.
-He was desirous of securing a location that would resemble, so far as possible in its topography, his estate in England, and amid the unlimited diversity before him, finally selected a tract of 12,000 acre, about 2 mile southwest of Canadarago Lake, in the patent just granted the same year to David Schuyler and others.
+He was desirous of securing a location that would resemble, so far as possible in its topography, his estate in England, and amid the unlimited diversity before him, finally selected a tract of 12,000 acre, about 2 mile southwest of Canadarago Lake, in the patent just granted the same year to David Schuyler (landowner) and others.
 The lands of this purchase extended easterly to the stream known as "Fly creek," and the region of the headwaters of this stream are designated as the "Twelve Thousand" to the present day [c.1880].
 Here he erected a home and commenced the work of clearing away the forest.